 Splitting our LoudAPI monolithic application to microservices looks like this:

-Splitting the application to microservices gives us a lot of benefits:
+Splitting the SaaS application architecture to microservices gives us a lot of benefits:

 - Easier to maintain — Microservices are generally built in order to solve a specific problem and their code base is relatively small, making them easier to maintain and to onboard.